Sex work: Feminist debate

 Feminist debates on sex work focus primarily on pornography and prostitution.
 Feminist arguments against these occupations tend to be founded in the notion that these types of work are inherently degrading to women, perpetuate the sexual objectification of women, and/or perpetuate male supremacy.
 In response, proponents of sex work argue that these claims deny women sex workers' agency, and that choosing to engage in this work can be empowering.
 They contend that the perspectives of anti-sex work feminists are based on notions of sexuality constructed by the patriarchy to regulate women's expressions sexuality.
 In fact, many feminists who support the sex industry claim that criminalizing sex work causes more harm to women and their sexual autonomy.
 An article in the Touro Law Review 2014, focuses on the challenges faced by prostitutes in the U.S and the need for prostitution reform: "[By criminalizing prostitution] women lose the choice to get paid for having consensual sex.
 A woman may have sex for free, but once she receives something of value for her services, the act becomes illegal".
 Those who see this as an attack on a women's sexual autonomy also worry about the recent attacks on liberal social policy, such as same sex marriage and abortion on demand, in the U.S. Some liberals also argue that since a disproportionate share of those who choose sex work as a means of income are the poor and disadvantaged, public officials should focus on social policies improving the lives of those choosing to do so rather than condemnation of the "private" means which those victims of society employ.
+In an interview, Monica Jones, a Black transgender woman and activist, describes the need to address the conflation of sex work and human trafficking.